ULHPC/ulhpc-docs/docs/systems/aion/index.md

 Two global [_high_-performance clustered file systems](../../filesystems/index.md) are available on all ULHPC computational systems: one based on GPFS/SpectrumScale, one on Lustre.

-[:fontawesome-solid-sign-in-alt: Aion Compute](compute.md){: .md-button .md-button--link } [:fontawesome-solid-sign-in-alt: Aion Interconnect](interconnect.md){: .md-button .md-button--link } [:fontawesome-solid-sign-in-alt: Global Storage](../../filesystems/index.md){: .md-button .md-button--link }
+[:fontawesome-solid-right-to-bracket: Aion Compute](compute.md){: .md-button .md-button--link } [:fontawesome-solid-right-to-bracket: Aion Interconnect](interconnect.md){: .md-button .md-button--link } [:fontawesome-solid-right-to-bracket: Global Storage](../../filesystems/index.md){: .md-button .md-button--link }

 The cluster runs a [Red Hat Linux](https://www.redhat.com/) operating system.
 The ULHPC Team supplies on all clusters a large variety of HPC utilities, scientific applications and programming libraries to its user community.